ToniGar20/php-learnings/README.md

 # PHP learnings at DAW

-This repository has a few directories with some examples of PHP coding regarding the theme.
+This repository has a few directories with some examples of PHP coding per lesson.

 ## Pratices
 1. Phonebook with hidden inputs (also done with session)